GravityPDF/gravity-pdf-documentation/docs/v6/users/pdf-security.md

     - To correctly test the owner security policy, you'll need to submit a new entry using a web proxy like [hide.me](https://hide.me/en/proxy) so that the IP address differs from your own.

 :::caution
 By default, Gravity Forms will not handle proxy-based IP addresses automatically (Cloudflare, Load Balancer and WAF Firewalls are affected).
 In such cases our IP-based access policy mentioned below will not work.
-If you are affected you can [use the `gform_ip_address` filter](https://docs.gravityforms.com/gform_ip_address/) to return the correct user IP.
+If you are affected you can [use the `gform_ip_address` filter](https://docs.gravityforms.com/gform_ip_address/) to return the correct user IP, or utilise Signed PDF URLs instead (see below).
 :::

-4. An alternative to the IP-based authentication mentioned in #3 above is signed PDF URLs (added in Gravity PDF 5.1), which correctly authenticates a user even if you've disabled IP addresses using Gravity Forms 2.4+ GDPR features.
+4. An alternative to the IP-based authentication is signed PDF URLs, which correctly authenticates any user with the link even if you've disabled IP addresses using [Gravity Forms Personal Data settings](https://docs.gravityforms.com/personal-data-settings/).
-    - Signed URLs are only available using the [gravitypdf] shortcode [with the `signed` attribute](shortcodes-and-mergetags.md#signed-optional).
+    - Signed URLs are available using the [[gravitypdf] shortcode with the `signed` attribute](shortcodes-and-mergetags.md#signed-optional) or the [PDF Merge tag with the `:signed` merge tag modifier](shortcodes-and-mergetags#signed).
 Anyone with access to the signed link can view the PDF (regardless of their user privileges, if any), provided the link hasn't expired.
     - By default, the signed URL will have a 20-minute timeout window.
-This behaviour can be changed globally using the [Logged Out Timeout](global-settings.md#logged-out-timeout) settings, or per [gravitypdf] shortcode [by including the `expires` attribute](shortcodes-and-mergetags.md#expires-attribute).
+This behaviour can be changed globally using the [Logged Out Timeout](global-settings.md#logged-out-timeout) settings, or per PDF link by including the `expires` attribute/modifier.
     - When the timeout period expires, Gravity PDF will fallback to the standard security policies outlined in #1/2/3 above.
     - Signed URLs do not work across protocols.
 For example, you cannot display the shortcode on a HTTP page while the PDF loads over HTTPS (or vice versa).